Stef14-bit/car_rental_app/README.md

 ## Conclusion

 Star Rentals is a fully functional car rental application built with Next.js, styled with Tailwind CSS, and enhanced with several libraries.
 It provides a smooth user experience and easy car booking process.
 With upcoming admin login, the project will become even more versatile and feature-rich.

+## Credits

+Images from Unsplash, Icons from fontawesome